 At times we exhibit some faithlessness, perhaps because we have viewed faith just in terms of what we do rather than what God does through His gifting to us.

-Millions lack faith to receive answers to their prayers—to free their minds from fears and worries.
-To a large extent this is due to lack of understanding what faith is.
-Read this simple but thorough explanation of the subject.
+Millions lack faith to receive answers to their prayers.
+To a large extent, this is due to a lack of understanding what faith is.

 Richard Ritenbaugh, acknowledging that Americans have a reputation for kindness warns that we are likely more and more to see a dark underside of America, where hardness of heart supplants kindness.
 In this milieu, chesed (covenant loyalty and mercy, or sh. . .

 Because we act on what we believe, any affront to our belief system will alter our choices and behavior, placing us on a destructive trajectory.

 Commitment to a course of action is essential for physical or spiritual success.
 Faith motivates and sustains right action, protecting us from the yo-yo like fits of starting and stopping.
 Shallow or incomplete faith is contrasted with complete or mature f. . .

 Neither virtual reality nor spiritual reality can be seen with the naked eye—the first requires equipment, and the second requires eyes of faith.

 Kim Myers, reminding us that the Egyptian army perished on the Last Day of Unleavened Bread, suggests that the army typifies the aggressiveness of sin determined to utterly destroy us.
 He suggests we are admonished to diligently deleaven our homes demonstr. . .

 WHY are we not more successful in living up to God's standard?
 WHY do we slip and fall at times?
 Here is how YOU can overcome where you are hardest tempted!